 Genelines is a cinch to use and features an outstanding printed manual and on-screen help.
 The program reads Personal Ancestral File™ and Family Tree Maker® files directly so you don’t have to re-enter any information.
 If you use other genealogy software, you just have to create a GEDCOM file for use with Genelines.
 To operate Genelines, you need a 486 66MHz PC with Windows 95 or higher and 8 MB RAM.
-It costs $29.95 plus $5 shipping from Progeny; call (902) 681-3102 or order directly from the Web site.
+It costs $29.95 plus $5 shipping from Progeny; order directly from the Web site.

 Too often history is taught as a long succession of wars and presidents, without any discussion of how average people lived.
 Likewise, genealogists too often tell their family histories without mentioning how their ancestors’ lives were shaped by national and international events.

 Genelines makes it easy to put your family history in historical context.

 Reprinted with permission from the April 2001 Family Tree Magazine (www.familytreemagazine.com).Copyright 2001 F&W Publications Inc.; all rights reserved.